mikera/vectorz-native/README.md

 Fast native-optimised linear algebra libray for Java

+This stuff is currently EXPERIMENTAL.

+If you are interested in collaborating, please feel free to file GitHub PRs / issues.

 # Rationale

 Vectorz provides high performance vector and matrix computations in pure-JVM code.